C. Auguste Dupin: Dupin's method

 While discussing Dupin's method in the light of Charles Sanders Peirce's logic of making good guesses or abductive reasoning, Nancy Harrowitz first quotes Poe's definition of analysis and then shows how "Poe the semiotician is running the gamut of possibilities here—inferences, reasoning backwards, visual, sensual and aural signs, reading faces.
 Playing cards with the man would have been an interesting experience."

 There is considerable controversy about the philosophical nature of Dupin's method.
 According to biographer Joseph Krutch, Dupin is portrayed as a dehumanized thinking machine, a man whose sole interest is in pure logic.
 However, Krutch has been accused elsewhere of a "lazy reading" of Poe.
 According to Krutch, Dupin's deductive prowess is first exhibited when he appears to read the narrator's mind by rationally tracing his train of thought for the previous fifteen minutes.
 He employs what he terms "ratiocination".
 Dupin's method is to identify with the criminal and put himself in his mind.
 By knowing everything that the criminal knows, he can solve any crime.
-His attitude towards life seems to portray him as a snob who feels that due to his aptitude normal human interaction and relationships are beneath him.
-In this method, he combines his scientific logic with artistic imagination.
-As an observer, he pays special attention to what is unintended, such as hesitation, eagerness or a casual or inadvertent word.
+His attitude towards life seems to portray him as a snob who feels that due to his aptitude, normal human interaction and relationships are beneath him.
+In his method, he combines his scientific logic with artistic imagination.
+As an observer, he pays special attention to what is unintended, such as hesitation, eagerness, or a casual or inadvertent word.

 Dupin's method also emphasizes the importance of reading and writing: many of his clues come from newspapers or written reports from the Prefect.
 This device also engages the readers, who follow along by reading the clues themselves.